An advertising plan specifies goals, details steps to achieve those goals and identifies ways to measure progress

 3) How do we measure results?
 How do we determine whether we have accomplished our objectives?

 Beyond those big three categories common to most advertising plans, the exact nature and details can very significantly depending on the purpose of the plan.

 - The annual advertising plan prepared internally for a Fortune 500 company to characterize and project the brand.
 In this case, you're likely to see a power point presentation of the "big picture" issues regarding budgets, creative and direct response themes, special events, and evaluation tools.

-- A new business pitch from an ad agency to a small regional bank with four branches.
+- A new business pitch from an ad agency to a regional bank with six branches.
 In this case, the advertising plan is a persuasive document.
 It should be visually informative and creative, with an emphasis on anticipated results and benefits from the activities outlined in the plan.